Dental Treatment for Brisbane’s Most Anxious Patients with Laughing Gas

 Anxious Patients May Cry Because They Have No Other Choice.
 Compared to children, adults can better repress their feelings and anxiety but probably adults are as anxious as children when it comes to injection or tooth extraction.
-Adults have the option of avoiding, procrastination or cancelling their dental appointment whereas children do not have this option, therefore they show their anxiety with crying, etc. click here to see how you can deal with dental anxiety in children.
+Adults have the option of avoiding, procrastinating or cancelling their dental appointment whereas children do not have this option, therefore they show their anxiety with crying, etc. click here to see how you can deal with dental anxiety in children.

 Sedation techniques in dentistry are not absolutely pain-free, however, there are techniques that dentists use to manage pain and anxiety in patients.
 Laughing gas dulls pain and helps reduce anxiety.
 It does not provide a 100% pain-free sedation when you are experiencing significant pain.
-In addition to laughing gas your dentist may also use local anaesthesia (numbing medication) in your mouth to achieve better results.
+In addition to laughing gas, your dentist may also use local anaesthesia (numbing medication) in your mouth to achieve better results.

 Pain Relief: Care for Anxious Patients in Dental Pain

 N2O, also commonly known as Laughing Gas, Happy Gas, Magic Air or Sweet Air, is a sedative with a safe application history of nearly two centuries.
 Since its introduction, laughing gas has remained a popular sedation option.
 When used safely, it can kill or reduce dental pain.
 Laughing gas is administered by inhalation in conjunction with oxygen.

 Laughing gas has been used as a sedative in dentistry since 1844.
 Some dentists used this gas to control pain during tooth extraction.
 Patients normally feel a euphoric feeling spread throughout their body approximately after about 5 minutes of inhaling the gas.
 Happy gas has pain-reducing effects and cannot kill significant pain.
 It assists with the acceptability of unpleasant procedures.